 sudo dnf upgrade --refresh

-This command ensures that all the packages in your Rocky Linux system are updated, paving the way for a smooth installation process.
+This command updates all packages in your Rocky Linux system, thereby ensuring a smooth installation process.

 As a Google Chrome user, you can choose from three distinct variants of the browser: Stable, Beta, and Unstable.
-The Stable version is recommended for most users, while the Beta and Unstable versions are more suited for advanced users willing to experiment and explore new features.
+Generally, the Stable version is recommended for most users, while the Beta and Unstable versions are more suited for advanced users willing to experiment and explore new features.

 sudo rpm --import https://dl.google.com/linux/linux_signing_key.pub

-We can now install the Google Chrome browser after ensuring your system is up-to-date and the Google Chrome DNF repository has been incorporated.
-Here, you can choose between the browser’s stable, beta, or unstable versions.
-Each version can be installed using the respective commands:
+Next, install the Google Chrome browser after ensuring your system is up-to-date and the GPG key has been imported.
+Choose between the stable, beta, or unstable versions using the respective commands below:

 sudo dnf install https://dl.google.com/linux/direct/google-chrome-stable_current_x86_64.rpm -y